gethin101/GG-Battle-robot/README.md

 # Robot wars inspired robot

 Here is my design for my custom fighter robot.
 I am going to create it using a Raspberry pi pico, TT motors, L298N motor drivers, and a servo motor.
 It will be controlled by a 433mhz radio frequency remote, another raspberry pi pico & a joystick module.
 The main axe weapon and chassis will be 3d printed in PLA.

-It will be powered by AA batteries and I think the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.
+It will be powered by AA batteries, the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.
+I will design the PCB in KiCad, also with female sockets so I can remove modules from the remote.

 ## Components